Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization

-The following proposition provides a computational approximation to compute the gradient of the 2-Wasserstein distance between one dimensional distributions. \begin{proposition} The gradient of the Wasserstein distance between the distributions of the two groups $S=0$ and $S=1$ defined in \eqref{eq:gradToApprox} can be approximated by for $\Delta \tau$ small enough. \end{proposition} The proof of Proposition~\ref{prop:gradW2obs} is given in~\ref{sec:ProofPropGradW2obs}.
-Interestingly, \eqref{eq:finalW2gradApprox} can be efficiently computed in a batch as the $\eta^j$ are known, the $H_{{S_i}}^{j}$ are pre-computed once for all in each batch, the search for the $j_{i}$ is algorithmically reasonable, and the linear interpolations to compute the $cor_s(f_{\theta}(X_i))$ is algorithmically cheap.
+As a consequence, Eq.~\eqref{eq:finalW2gradApprox} can be efficiently computed in a batch as the $\eta^j$ are known, the $H_{{s_i}}^{j}$ are pre-computed once for all in each batch, the search for the $j_{i}$ is algorithmically reasonable, and the linear interpolations to compute the $cor_s(f_{\theta}(x_i))$ is algorithmically cheap.

 Remark that in order to make fine and stable the empirical estimation of $\mu_{\theta,0}$ and $\mu_{\theta,1}$, more observations than only those of $B$, but still far less than all $n$ observations, can be used.
 For instance, in the results obtained Section~\ref{ssec:CelebAdataset}, the batches contained 2000 observations and the empirical output distributions were computed using 8000 additional observations.
 Importantly, it was not required to store any information for the automatic differentiation when computing these additional observations (specifically, the \textit{torch.no\_grad} mode was used in \textit{PyTorch}).
 This strongly limited the memory footprint of these predictions.